simonmichael/games/README.md

 Some problems and solutions:

-- complex packaging boilerplate, complex install instructions:\
+- complex packaging boilerplate, complex/unreliable install process:\
   use a stack script with `script` command

 - getting stack script options just right:\